Catastrophic earthquake would knock out multiple Seattle reservoirs, pump stations

 The determination that SPU’s Eastside, Magnolia, Riverton Heights and View Ridge reservoirs would be knocked out by a magnitude 7 Seattle Fault earthquake was not included in a 13-page summary that until Friday was the only section of the study released to the public.

-Nor was the determination that the Riverton Heights, View Ridge and Volunteer reservoirs would be rendered nonfunctional by a magnitude 9 Cascadia Subduction Zone quake included.
+Nor was the determination that the Riverton Heights, View Ridge and Volunteer reservoirs would be rendered nonfunctional by a magnitude 9 Cascadia Subduction Zone quake included in that section.

 The 722-page study cost SPU $900,000 and took more than three years to complete.
 But the utility initially kept the entire study other than the summary private, including the table of contents, saying some sections contained information about vulnerable points in the water system and citing a U.S. Department of Homeland Security “Protected Critical Infrastructure Information” designation.